Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/UtilityNetwork/DisplayContentOfUtilityNetworkContainer/README.md

-# Display Content of Utility Network Container
+# Display content of utility network container

 A utility network container allows a dense collection of features to be represented by a single feature, which can be used to reduce map clutter.